 The palace is one of Florence’s most stunning architecture gems.
 Built in 1457, it was designed by Brunelleschi and built for the Florentine banker Luca Pitti, a Medici rival.

 Much of the glorious art in Florence is tucked away in churches and chapels.
-I've written a definitive guide to all the best museums in Florence.
-But the top two absolute must visit churches to visit are the Medici Chapel in the Basilica of San Lorenzo and the Basilica of Santa Croce.
+I’ve written a definitive guide to all the best museums in Florence.
+But the top two absolute must visit churches to visit are the Medici Chapels, part of the Basilica of San Lorenzo complex, and the Basilica of Santa Croce.

 There are 6 tomb sculptures carved by Michelangelo.
 Four are allegories of the passage of time.
 They were intended to convey the message that time destroys everything earthly, that the days of our lives ineluctably lead to our death.